International Dunhuang Programme: Digitisation

 The IDP centre at the British Library set up a digitisation studio in 2001, and now similar studios have been established at IDP centres across Europe and Asia.
 In addition to making high-quality digital images of items, infrared photography is used for manuscripts with faded ink or which are otherwise hard to read in normal light.
+Other methods, such as multi-spectral imaging and high-magnification fibre analysis photography, are also used should there be a necessary research justification.